Cybergroup-Research/ignite-docs/docs/flow control/operate-on-array.md

 In other programming environments, this task would be accomplished by creating a loop over the elements of the array.

-In Node-RED, the way to achieve the same thing is to turn the single message containing the array into a stream of messages that can be processed individually and finally recombine them back into one message.
+In Ignite Runtime, the way to achieve the same thing is to turn the single message containing the array into a stream of messages that can be processed individually and finally recombine them back into one message.